mstocco/mariostoc.co/content/traininglog/20210321-ironman2021-23weeksout.md

 Total Time: **50 minutes**

 Probably my best swim so far this year for no other reason than it **felt good**.
 9:06 for 450m and 1:50 for the final 100m.
 The 0530 time slot at Crystal Pool was much busier today.

+Apart from feeling good, I as felt immersed in the activity; good workout coach!

 <!---->
 On another note, ALL of the 50m time slots are booked through April.
 With the exception of next week, I just lost the oppertunity to swim at Crystal Pool.
 Bookings for May open on April 19th and are expected to be sold out in minutes according to reception.
 Not cool, especially after how things were working for me this morning.

 <!---->